Sociology and Criminology courses are divided into three levels.

 SOC 380: Inside-Out Prison Exchange: Rethinking Crime, Justice, and Behavior (3 Cr., also offered as PSY 380.)

-This course brings together students from Valparaiso University and residents of a local correctional facility to engage in meaningful dialogue about crime, justice, the criminal justice system, imprisonment, and human behavior.
+(Also offered as PSY 380.)
+This Inside-Out Prison Exchange course brings together students from Valparaiso University and residents of a local correctional facility to engage in meaningful dialogue about crime, justice, the criminal justice system, imprisonment, and human behavior.
 It is an opportunity for all participants to gain a deeper understanding of these topics from both theoretical and practical perspectives.
 “Inside” and “outside” students will work together, share ideas and perceptions, and learn from one another over the course of the semester.
-The course is limited to juniors and seniors, and to sociology and psychology majors.
+The course is limited to juniors and seniors, and to Sociology and Psychology majors.
 Inclusion in the course requires completion of an application and interview, and consent of the instructors.
 Normally offered each spring.

-Internships are organized to provide students with some measure of hands-on experience in their field of interest.
+Internships are organized to provide students with some measure of “hands on” experience in their field of interest.
 Students are required to develop a contract with both the agency to which they are assigned and a supervising instructor outlining basic expectations.
 A minimum of 128 internship hours and a biweekly class are required.
 Students planning an internship in a spring semester must complete an application for placement with the internship coordinator by October 1.
 Experience and workload vary with both the field of study and the agency assignment.
 Required of all criminology students, recommended for all others.
-Prerequisites: Junior standing, consent of the internship coordinator, and grade of C- or higher in SOC 130 or SOC 110.
+Graded on an S/U basis.
+Prerequisites: Junior standing, consent of the internship coordinator, and grade of C- or higher in SOC 110 or SOC 130.
 Normally offered each spring and second summer session.

 SOC 390/590: Issues in Sociology (3 Cr.)

 An exploration of some of the issues debated by sociologists today.
 Issues may include racism, aging in America, class structures in the US, religion and the media, or other current social issues.
 May be repeated for credit if the issues are different.
-Prerequisite: SOC 110, SOC 130, SOC 160, or consent of the instructor.
+Prerequisite: SOC 110, SOC 130 or consent of the instructor.